-NFI trusted personnel go through a thorough background check performed by a qualified investigator, including, but not limited to:
+CAAs, RAs, SAs, and Security Auditors will either hold a US security clearance or go through a thorough background check covering the past seven years performed by a qualified investigator, including, but not limited to:

-- Criminal history check that shows no misdemeanor or felony convictions - Civil lawsuit history checks and a social security number trace to confirm valid number - Personal, financial, and work/job reference checks which show that the subject of the check is competent, reliable and trustworthy - Financial status check showing that the subject of the check has not committed any fraud or is otherwise financially trustworthy - Education verification of highest or most relevant degree (regardless of the date of award) - DMV records will demonstrate no pattern of violations - A residence check to demonstrate that the person is a trustworthy neighbor - Social Security trace will show that the person has a valid social security number
+- Criminal history check that shows no misdemeanor or felony convictions - Civil lawsuit history checks and a social security number trace to confirm valid number - Personal, financial, and work/job reference checks which show that the subject of the check is competent, reliable and trustworthy - Financial status check showing that the subject of the check has not committed any fraud or is otherwise financially trustworthy - Education verification of highest or most relevant degree (regardless of the date of award) - DMV records will demonstrate no pattern of violations

+- A residence check to demonstrate that the person is a trustworthy neighbor - Social Security trace will show that the person has a valid social security number

 An active secret clearance will be sufficient to meet this requirement.
-The results of these checks will not be released except as required by Section 9.4.4 of the NFI CP.
+The results of these checks will not be released except as required by Section 9.4.4 of the ORC NFI CP.